nitsanavni/katas/fizzbuzz-idiff/README.md

   - share `git log --oneline -n 15` with gpt
 - tried using model gtp-3.5-turbo, it's doing worse than gpt-4 for naming commits
 - using copilot is more clunky than cursor, more keystrokes for same result
+- idea: co-create with AIs
+  - human/gpt: TDD cop - high level intention
+    - "tests are passing let's refactor" / "/refactor"
+    - "let's make the failing test pass" / "/suggest next test"
+    - "let's make this test fail for a better reason"
+  - gpt: talking - lower-level intention - describe the next change to code
+    - "!only! change the line with condition 5 to use the modulo operator"
+  - copilot: typing
+  - in-context learning
+    - for each layer, track the AI-suggestion and the human correction.
+Just like with the commit msgs
+- looking at commit history, commits are not small enough
+  - sometimes bundling docs / scripts / code
+  - can selectively add to make them even smaller
+  - this should be automatable with gpt too